DeltaEscher/ygopro-olympus/README.md

 * Implement [TrueSkill](https://github.com/freethenation/node-trueskill) Ranking system that calculates a user’s ranking and puts them on the correct room with their opponent.

 *TrueSkill works the same as Elo in terms of matchmaking.
-Players get paired with a player who is on queue with a similar Trueskill rating. - AM*
+Players get paired with a player who is on queue with a similar Trueskill rating. -* **Antimetaman**

 **If the queue is based on a threshold or does the queue include everyone?** (Asked by Bromantic) *The way to do this is to separate players in queue rooms by their rating.
 For example, Room 1 contains 100 people with rating from 1000-1500, Room 2 contains 100 people with rating 1501-2000, etc. -* (**Answered by Antimetaman**)

 *If a Room overflows, then a new Room should be created to move players with the upper bound of that rating to that room.
 For example, there are 200 players in with rating of 1000-1500.
 Hence, take the top 100 players of that room and create a new Room.
-This may make Room 1 now hold 100 players with 1000-1200 and Room 2 with 1201 to 1500, further dividing the Rooms by smaller intervals of rating. - (**Answered by Antimetaman**)*
+This may make Room 1 now hold 100 players with 1000-1200 and Room 2 with 1201 to 1500, further dividing the Rooms by smaller intervals of rating. -* (**Answered by Antimetaman**)

 * Create a secure MySQL login system to handle user’s ranking records
-* [Create website to show these rankings.](http://ygoprorankings.ml) (Work in progress.)
-Emanuel said he can help with the website.
+* [Create website to show these rankings.](http://ygoprorankings.ml) (**Work in progress.**) Emanuel said he can help with the website.
 I have another website designer who will also help.
-If you need the login for ygoprorankings.ml, ask Aire or cloud9p on the Discord chat.
+If you need the login for ygoprorankings.ml, *ask Aire or cloud9p on the Discord chat.*

 * Unify the game and the server under one language - preferably [nodeJS](https://nodejs.org/en/)